KeishaXD/Shiori-Kernel-C21Y/README.md

 # Realme C21Y (RMX3261 / RMX3263) Kernel – RED8D1

-This repository contains a custom kernel for the Realme C21Y, built from the **RED8D1** source tree.
+Custom kernel source for the Realme C21Y, built from the **RED8D1** official source tree.

 > ⚠️ **Note**: This is **not** the source for the Kaiju kernel release, which includes additional performance patches and other changes.